mattjegan/awesome-hacktoberfest/readme.md

 - [Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows filtering by language
-- [Up For Grabs](https://up-for-grabs.net/#/) - find beginner-friendly projects and issues
+- [Up For Grabs](https://up-for-grabs.net/#/) - find beginner-friendly projects and issues -[beginner friendly](http://issuehub.io/)-Search issue labels to find the right project for you!

 ### Using labels